Nytra/ResoniteHotReloadLib/README.md

 Make a new folder in `rml_mods` called `HotReloadMods` then compile your mod into that folder in addition to the main `rml_mods` folder.

-You can do this with a PostBuildEvent in Visual Studio by adding this to your `.csproj` file.
+You can do this with a PostBuildEvent in Visual Studio by adding this to your `.csproj` file:

 ```
 <Target Name="PostBuild" AfterTargets="PostBuildEvent">